-Why CAIE A-Levels powers your chances of acceptance at UK/EU top universities; and better prepares you for your tertiary studies in South Africa:
+Why Internationally recognised A-Levels power your chances of acceptance at UK/EU top universities and better prepare you for your tertiary studies in South Africa:

 - Are you currently completing your NSC Grade 10 and wondering about your future career?

-- Are you currently in Grade 11 and wanting to ensure you have the best chance of succeeding in your applications to study in South Africa and abroad?
+- Are you currently in Grade 11 and want to ensure you have the best chance of succeeding in your applications to study in South Africa and abroad?

 - Are you completing your NSC matric and wanting to apply to a top-ranking UK or EU university?

-- Are you taking a gap year and wanting to study your chosen subjects in greater depth and top up your matric results with a highly-regarded, internationally recognised qualification?
+- Are you taking a gap year and wanting to study your chosen subjects in greater depth and top up your matric results with a highly-regarded, internationally recognized qualification?

 If so, read on to find out more about A-Levels and why you may need them.